felixheck/hapi-auth-keycloak/README.md

 - `clientId {string}` – The identifier of the Keycloak client/application.<br/>
 Required.
 Example: `foobar`<br/>

 - `live {boolean}` – Whether the token should be validated live to get the most accurate result.
-Enabling this option decelerates the process marginally.<br/>
+Enabling this option decelerates the process marginally, if no `secret` is provided. <br/>
 Optional.
 Default: `false`.

 - `secret {string}` – The related secret of the Keycloak client/application.<br/>